 Last year, the new workers shocked me with some of their questions.
 They were not specific to our company’s internships.
-Our graduates of recent have exhibited a long-term perspective on life and had asked among other things; will working for this company teach me necessary life characteristics?
-I felt qualified to answer their questions and I did, yet it just kind of caught me off guard.
+Our graduates of recent have exhibited a long-term perspective on life and have asked, among other things, will working for this company teach me necessary life characteristics?
+I felt qualified to answer their questions, and I did, yet it just kind of caught me off, guard.

-I rushed down the hall forcing on my shoes, reaching out for my keys while thinking; I can catch up on lost time by taking the Metro.
+I rushed down the hall forcing on my shoes and reaching out for my keys while thinking; I could catch up on lost time by taking the Metro.
 Ignoring the keys, I slammed the door behind me as I ran down the sidewalk.
-It had rained all night and the morning air was fresh and clean.
-There was something different about the feeling today, it was as though my being late was intended for something.
+It had rained all night, and the morning air was fresh and clean.
+There was something different about the feeling today.
+It was as though my being late was intended for something.

 Being in a hurry, I had forgotten my metro pass, so I stopped to buy a ticket.
-The machines were so slow and I felt they too had slept in.
-While I was waiting for the ticket to print, I thought the ride would give me time to think.
-With ticket in hand, I ran down the escalator as the train was just pulling into the ramp.
-The crowd was much larger this morning so I hurried to the last car, knowing that many don’t want to walk the distance.
+The machines were so slow, and I felt they, too, had slept in.
+While waiting for the ticket to print, I thought the ride would give me time to think.
+I ran down the escalator with a ticket as the train was just pulling into the ramp.
+The crowd was much larger this morning, so I hurried to the last car, knowing that many didn’t want to walk the distance.
 What struck me odd was; I was the only person entering this car.
-As I boarded the doors shut quickly behind me.
-Too my amazement, there was only one other person in this car.
+As I boarded, the doors shut quickly behind me.
+To my amazement, there was only one other person in this car.

-It is easier for me to think with music playing in the background so I listened to my ipod.
-I had recently seen the Broadway play, Fiddler on the roof; so I played the sound track.
+It is easier to think with music playing in the background, so I listened to my iPod.
+I had recently seen the Broadway play Fiddler on the roof, so I played the soundtrack.
 The first song to play was, Sunrise, sunset.
 After the women sang the chorus, Tevye sang, “What words of wisdom can I give them?”
-These words weighed heavy on me, this was exactly what I was going to brainstorm in preparation for my meeting.
-I thought, perhaps I am in my sunset of my career and the interns are coming into their sunrise.
+These words weighed heavy on me.
+This was exactly what I was going to brainstorm in preparation for my meeting.
+I thought, perhaps I am in the sunset of my career, and the interns are coming into their sunrise.

-Just then I felt a tap on my shoulder, startled I jumped turning fast, knowing no one but the older fellow was in this car with me.
-This gentle touch happened just as the thought, how can I share some wisdom that could advance the intern’s growth, was running through my mind?
-It was my fellow rider, getting my attention; I pulled my earphones out quickly, asking what I could do for him.
-Calmly he stated, I understand you want to share life lessons today?
+Just then, I felt a tap on my shoulder, startled.
+I jumped fast, knowing no one but the older fellow was in this car with me.
+This gentle touch happened just as the thought of how can I share some wisdom that could advance the intern’s growth was running through my mind.
+My fellow rider was getting my attention; I pulled my earphones out quickly, asking what I could do for him.
+Calmly he stated, I understand you want to share life lessons today.

 He began to talk, telling me stories about his life.
-They were characteristic traits that if learned by youth, would ensure self-satisfaction and bless our world.
-This wonderful man began to share lessons and stories, each carried a spirit touching my heart, validating what he was sharing as truth.
+They were character traits that, if learned by youth, would ensure self-satisfaction and bless our world.
+This wonderful man began to share lessons and stories.
+Each carried a spirit touching my heart, validating what he was sharing as truth.
 Our time together seemed to fly by.
 When my stop came, I asked him to join me as I needed to leave; he declined.
-I asked for his contact information, he declined; I left frustrated.
+I asked for his contact information, but he declined; I left frustrated.

 I hurried off to the office, rehearsing in my mind what he had said.
 I couldn’t wait to get to my computer and jot down some notes.
 The following is what I remembered:

-- We must value the spirit of giving; obtaining the knowledge that resources are plentiful, in this abundant world, will serve us well.
-Compassion for selfless service insures we will never want.
+- We must value the spirit of giving; obtaining the knowledge that resources are plentiful in this abundant world will serve us well.
+Compassion for selfless service ensures we will never want.

 - The natural being, left free to explore untamed, will lead to devastation.
 We must learn restraint from unrighteous physical desires.
 These desires, used in moderation, participating only in proper times and places, fills our soul with happiness.

 - We must maintain an active spirit in all we do.
 The mind functions in a way that whatever is thought is lived.
-Build strength and vitality in life; the energy will carry us to greatness.
+Build strength and vitality in life; the energy will bring us greatness.